How to Apply for a Library Card

 Statement of this policy:

-- Children under 11 must be accompanied at the library by a parent/guardian/authorized caregiver age 13 or over except while in attendance at a library program.
+- Children under 11 must be accompanied at the library by a parent/guardian/authorized caregiver age 13 or over.

 - Children under 8 must be accompanied in the Children’s Reading Room by a parent/ guardian/authorized caregiver age 13 or over at all times.
 A parent may be asked to stay with their child, regardless of age, if the child’s behavior warrants it.